Updated May 11

 Other restaurants are finding their own ways to be nimble, with many pivoting from packing dining rooms to packing vans with snacks for seniors, teaming with the charity Citymeals on Wheels.
-Chef Michael White’s Altamarea Group, the Rainbow Room and chef Thomas Keller all pitched in this week with the organization that feeds New York’s vulnerable during emergencies.
+Chef Michael White’s Altamarea Group, the Rainbow Room and chef Thomas Keller all pitched in with the organization that feeds New York’s vulnerable during emergencies.
 All the restaurants are otherwise either closed or, in a few cases, operating limited delivery or takeout service.

 "The culinary community has always been so supportive of Citymeals and our mission," said Citymeals executive director Beth Shapiro in an email to Unfiltered.
 “And now is no exception, during the coronavirus emergency, when our frail aged neighbors need us even more.
 We’d like to thank the local restaurants, purveyors and food groups that have donated so generously to nourish this vulnerable population."